paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 <a id="section-2275b"></a>
 ## § 2275b.
-Requirements for appropriate classification guidance.11 So in original.
-The period probably should not appear.
+Requirements for appropriate classification guidance
 **(a) In General.—** Before a space major defense acquisition program achieves Milestone B approval, or equivalent, the milestone decision authority shall determine whether the classification guidance for the program remains appropriate and—

 (1) if such guidance is determined to be appropriate, submit to the congressional defense committees a certification of such determination; or